Toughee/Don/README.md

 # Don

 Simple organizing app.
 Let's you create a simple note for a scheduled task, reminder, create a checklist or create a reminder.
+For desktop use only.

 ## Created with: